 If selling was easy, we’d be paying high school students minimum wage to do it instead of investing millions in hiring, training, methodology development, and incentivizing reps with highly lucrative compensation plans.
 Selling, particularly in today’s information-rich, buyer-centric environment, is hard for even the most seasoned sales reps.
 For sales professionals new to the industry or their organization, the bar can seem high and the landscape constantly changing.

-I’ve had the pleasure of both hiring and promoting dozens of amazing sales reps across different geographies and industries.
-The number one question I get asked is, ”What can I do to ensure I’m successful?”
-Here are the five main reasons I’ve seen new sales rep performance fall flat in the early going.
+I’ve had the pleasure of both hiring and promoting hundreds of amazing sales reps across different geographies and industries.
+And the number one question they asked was, ”What can I do to ensure I’m successful?”
+Here are the five main reasons I’ve seen new sales rep performance fall flat early on.

 1. They don’t know how to add value.